fluxninja/aperture/docs/content/reference/blueprints/policies/service-protection/postgresql.md

 service is overloaded, and increased by an additive factor while the service is no longer overloaded.

-This policy detects traffic overloads and cascading failure build-up by comparing the real-time latency with its exponential moving average.
-A gradient controller calculates a proportional response to limit accepted concurrency.
-The concurrency is reduced by a multiplicative factor when the service is overloaded, and increased by an additive factor while the service is no longer overloaded.

 :::info

 Please see reference for the